What is Work-Based Learning?

 have some big questions.
 There are many decisions that have to be made and explored before applying for

 What do I want to learn?
 Does it have to be paid?
 Is school credit non-negotiable?
 What time of year?
 Where

 can I find funding if I need it?
 Where do I find internships?

-for their internship program, a stipend for living expenses if it is away from home, or possible student credit.
+for their work-based learning program, a stipend for living expenses if it is away from home, or possible student credit.

-Before you apply for an internship you need to determine if you require being paid or if you have the financial
+Before you apply for a work-based learning opportunity you need to determine if you require being paid or if you have the financial

-resources to take an unpaid internship.
-Taking an unpaid internship means you might need some kind of financial
+resources to take an unpaid experience.
+Taking an unpaid experience means you might need some kind of financial

 support coming from elsewhere like a part time job, parents/guardians or a scholarship program.
 Just like a job,